daovietan-dev/daovietan-dev/README.md

 - 👀 I’m interested in mobile apps development
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on web devlopment
-- 📫 How to reach me on gmail: daovietan0602@gmail.com
+- 📫 How to reach me on Gmail: daovietan0602@gmail.com

 <!---
 daovietan-dev/daovietan-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.